Raaynbo/library/log.md

 then we splice the library array using the info and remove the card from the DOM

 (it works, I just don't like this line to remove the DOM element 		`e.target.parentNode.parentNode.remove();`)

+Next step is to made the modal to add a new book, I already made a button inside the side bar, on click it opens the modal.
+Last step is to make a form inside then grab the whole inputed data when user click on ADD button.

+What could be done? when "ADD" is pressed we first perform a form validation input, if data are correct, close the form and add the book, otherwise, highlight field uncompleted or incorrect

+# 2024-08-01 - 12.49am

+I finished the book form, it isn't stylized but working.
+I decided to remove the sidebar because I don't know how to use the space in it.

+Instead I made a simple action button in the bottom right of the screen.
+It opens the form.

+Next:
+- I want to make css for form, change book definition to store pages number and read status. and add a close button inside it.

+- I want to change card tile, todisplay a resume of the data for a book. need a tag zone
+- I want to add a click action opening a detail modal for selected book.

+# 2024-08-01 - 1.40am

+I made a detail zone to dissplay book details in it. it toggles on click and has a simple animation.
+It also disappear if the book card is deleted